zmitchell/annotation-abuse/design/SPC-notify.md

 - Recursively search the nodes in the `body` of the `__init__` node, looking for nodes of type `ast.AnnAssign`.
 - Record the attribute name if the attribute is being assigned to is of the form `self.attr`.

 Searching for marked instance variables shall be skipped if the class inherits `__init__` from a superclass.
+Assignments to annotated variables appear in `ast.AnnAssign` nodes.
+The marked instance variables will appear in `ast.AnnAssign` nodes where the `target` field is of the form `self.var`.

+## Unit Tests
+Valid inputs:
+- [[.tst-find_ann]]: Test that all marked instance variables are found in a class.

 ## [[.inherits]]: Determine if `__init__` is inherited
 The `__qualname__` of `MyClass.__init__` will end with `MyClass.__init__` if it is defined as part of the class.